AchrafKassioui/Learning-SpriteKit/README.md

 *5 April 2024*

-Numerically calculating the position of an object, by applying velocity each delta time, is called [explicit Euler](https://web.archive.org/web/20180823005957/https://gafferongames.com/post/integration_basics/).
+Numerically calculating the position of an object, by applying velocity each delta time, is called [explicit Euler](https://web.archive.org/web/20180823005957/https://gafferongames.com/post/integration_basics/). *Update 16 June 2024*: that is not exactly right.
+Euler integration is one of many ways to implement equations of motion.
+Implementing classical physics on a computer means, amongst many other things, mapping the infinite precision of real numbers to the discrete values a computer can handle.

 ## Camera and scene anchor point